plandes/amr/README.md

 [![Python 3.10][python310-badge]][python310-link]
 [![Python 3.11][python311-badge]][python311-link]

-Provides support for AMR annotations and feature generation.
+Provides support for AMR graph manipulation, annotations and feature generation.

 Features:
-- Annotation in AMR metadata.
+* Annotation in AMR metadata.
 For example, sentence types found in the Proxy report AMR corpus.
-- AMR token alignment as [spaCy] components.
+* AMR token alignment as [spaCy] components.
+* Integrates natural language parsing and features with Zensols [zensols.nlparse] library.
-- A scoring API that includes [Smatch] and [WLK], which extends a more general [NLP scoring module].
+* A scoring API that includes [Smatch] and [WLK], which extends a more general [NLP scoring module].
-- AMR parsing ([amrlib]) and AMR co-reference ([amr_coref]).
+* AMR parsing ([amrlib]) and AMR co-reference ([amr_coref]).
-- Command line and API utilities for AMR graph Penman graphs, debugging and files.
+* Command line and API utilities for AMR graph Penman graphs, debugging and files.
-- Tools for training and evaluating AMR parse models.
+* Tools for [training and evaluating](training) new AMR parse (text to graph) and generation (graph to text) models.

 ## Documentation